varnish/Varnish-Book/varnish_book.rst

    1) HTTP PURGE

      - Use the ``vcl_purge`` subroutine
-     - Invalidate caches explicitly, using objects' hashes
+     - Invalidate caches explicitly using objects' hashes
      - ``vcl_purge`` is called via ``return(purge)`` from ``vcl_recv``
      - ``vcl_purge`` removes all variants of an object from cache, freeing up memory
      - The ``restart`` return action can be used to update immediately a purged object